syncfusion-content/blazor-docs/blazor/input-mask/how-to/customize-the-ui-appearance-of-the-control.md

 ---
 layout: post
 title: Customize the Appearance of Blazor Input Mask Component | Syncfusion
-description: Checkout and learn here all about Native Events in Syncfusion Blazor Input Mask component and much more.
+description: Learn here all about customizing the UI appearance of Syncfusion Blazor Input Mask component and more.
 platform: Blazor
 control: Input Mask
 documentation: ug